asobti/kube-monkey/README.md

 #### Scheduling time
 Scheduling happens once a day on Weekdays - this is when a schedule for terminations for the current day is generated.
 During scheduling, kube-monkey will:
-1. Generate a list of eligible k8 apps (k8 apps that have opted-in and are not blacklisted)
+1. Generate a list of eligible k8 apps (k8 apps that have opted-in and are not blacklisted, if specified, and are whitelisted, if specified)
 2. For each eligible k8 app, flip a biased coin (bias determined by `kube-monkey/mtbf`) to determine if a pod for that k8 app should be killed today
 3. For each victim, calculate a random time when a pod will be killed

 #### Termination time
 This is the randomly generated time during the day when a victim k8 app will have a pod killed.
 At termination time, kube-monkey will:
-1. Check if the k8 app is still eligible (has not opted-out or been blacklisted since scheduling)
+1. Check if the k8 app is still eligible (has not opted-out or been blacklisted or removed from the whitelist since scheduling)
-2. Get a list of running pods for the k8 app
+2. Check if the k8 app has updated kill-mode and kill-value
-3. Select one random pod and delete it
+3. Depending on kill-mode and kill-value, execute pods

 ## Building